AdrianBZG/llama-multimodal-vqa/README.md

 python train.py --dataset_path path/to/dataset.json --output_dir path/to/output_dir --text_model_id="meta-llama/Meta-Llama-3-8B-Instruct" --vision_model_id="openai/clip-vit-large-patch14" --batch_size 32
 ```

-This will fine-tune the Llama 3 model on the dataset and save the fine-tuned model to the output directory.
+This will fine-tune the Llama 3 model and save the fine-tuned model to the output directory.

 ## Acknowledgements